gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Something need your attention?"

 Sindy took out the cylinder.
-The green light on the end was glowing again.
+The green light on the end was blinking again.
 "Is anyone there?" the voice said.
 "Can you hear me?"

 "I can hear you," Sindy said.
 "Is this Violet?"

-"Yes, it's me, it's me,
+"Yes,
+but listen,
-but it's happening,
+it's happening,
 it's happening now.
 Captain Leung is about to start the re-entry burn.
 We're going to land.